supabase-community/flutter-auth-ui/README.md

 Use a `SupaEmailAuth` widget to create an email and password signin/ signup form.

+You can pass `metadataFields` to add additional fields to the signup form to pass as metadata to Supabase.

 ```dart
 // Create a Signup form
 SupaEmailAuth(